 4. What Are the Trust Barriers?

 Trust mechanisms vary by market.
 US consumers trust brand reputation and peer reviews.
 German consumers trust technical certifications and specifications.
-Japanese consumers trust institutional endorsements.
-Understanding market-specific trust barriers before entry prevents expensive positioning mistakes.
+Japanese consumers trust institutional endorsements and long-term relationship signals.
+Brazilian consumers weight word-of-mouth from personal networks heavily.
+Understanding market-specific trust barriers before entry prevents expensive positioning mistakes — and identifies the trust-building investments that should precede go-to-market launch rather than following it.

 5. How Do Customers Currently Solve This Problem?